LiamTX/todo-app-univali/README.md

 ## Development server

+To run this project you need to start his backend [Todo-App-Server](https://github.com/LiamTX/todo-app-server-univali).

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding